ZJONSSON/clues/README.md

 });
 ```

 Clues recursively solves for properties of nested object.
 Whenever `clues` hits a property that is an unresolved function it will parse the argument names (if any) and attempt to resolve the argument values (from properties within same scope that have the same name as each argument).
-Any property requested, either directly or indirectly, will be immediately morphed into a promise on its own resolution.
+Any property requested, either directly or indirectly, will be immediately morphed into a promise on its own resolution or the solved value (in the case where it was not asynchronous).
 If any requested unresolved function requires other properties as inputs, those required properties will also be replaced with promises on their resolution etc..
 Once all dependencies of any given function have been resolved, the function will be evaluated and the corresponding promise resolved (or rejected) by the outcome.

+#### Updates in 4.0
+Clues 4.0 contains a number of significant changes:

+* Internal value resolution only uses promises when it absolutely has to.
+* If previously resolved or reject Bluebird promises are used, their values are introspected and used immediately rather than deferred.
+This eases a lot of pressure on `nextTick` promise resolution.
+* As a result, `{ k: () => 5 }` will be turned into `{ k: 5 }` if you ask Clues to solve for `k`
+* For performance reasons, throwing an object (e.g. `throw { message: 'ERROR_OCCURRED', details: 5 }`) will now only retain the keys `message` and `value`.  `value` can contain any object with whatever details you want bubbled all the way up.

 #### Function signature
 The basic function signature is simple and **always** returns a promise: